Girisha1908/Python-Project/README.md

 This is my first ever Python project, and learned a lot while building it.
 In the future, I plan to add:
  Basic security features to ensure data privacy while translating online:

-🔐 SSL/TLS Encryption: Ensures all API communication is encrypted and protected.
+-🔐 SSL/TLS Encryption: To ensures all API communication is encrypted and protected.
-🛡️ AES Encryption: Securely encrypts text data before sending it for translation.
+🛡️ AES Encryption: To securely encrypts text data before sending it for translation.
-🚫 No Data Storage Policy: The app does not store user inputs, speech recordings, or translations.
+🚫 No Data Storage Policy: To ensure the app does not store user inputs, speech recordings, or translations.